Landscape Values: Place and Praxis

 Whereas place or landscape values are multitudinous, human culture has invented a near-infinite variety of ways to create, express and celebrate those values, in music and song, story and poem, art, architecture, costume, landscape design and aesthetique, food, law, commerce and ceremony, to name but a few.
 This phenomenon is the bedrock of what it means to be human.

-The growing appreciation of the therapeutic value of landscape, and increasing awareness among health professionals of the role that landscape has in health management is an important dimension of contemporary landscape theory and practice.
-Not confined to the recreational, contemplative and curative aspects of landscape, regard for the well-being of the biosphere has long been recognised as axiomatic to the survival of humankind.
-Indeed, setting targets for biodiversity is also a critically important values-based exercise.
+The growing appreciation of the therapeutic value of landscape, and increasing awareness among health professionals of the role that landscape and access to the landscape has in health management is an important dimension of contemporary landscape theory and practice.
+Not confined to the recreational, contemplative and curative aspects of landscape, regard for the well-being of the biosphere has long been recognised as axiomatic to our survival as a species.

 Places in Action